 Some destinations are solely to satisfy our curiosity while others are home to some interesting contacts and, we hope, some interesting stories.

 To say that India is an endless barrage of sights, sounds and smells is an understatement.
 Women walk the streets in bright pink, green and orange saris – a fashion feat that couldn’t be pulled off anywhere else; cloying flowers and incense for temple offerings compete with foul wafts of rotting garbage and sewage; and Indian drivers honk incessantly, their horns unfortunately tuned for the hard-of-hearing.
 At the end of any given day, we find ourselves in a state somewhere between pleasantly tired and thoroughly exhausted as we attempt to absorb and process our ever-changing surroundings and their otherworldly complexities and contradictions.

 And this is only in the “laid back” south of India.

 Because of our schedule and the intensity of this type of travel, we’ll keep our updates short while we’re in India.
-We will update our readers as to where we are and what we’re doing through two mechanisms: Twitter (left-hand side of our site, section entitled The Very Latest…) and a newly added feature at the top right called Where Are We? whose contents we hope is self-explanatory.
+We will update our readers as to where we are and what we’re doing through two mechanisms: Twitter and a newly added feature at the top right called Where Are We? whose contents we hope is self-explanatory.
 We will also post pieces along the way as time and internet cafés-cum-saunas permit.

 We have a few more days in southern India before we embark on a 30-hour overnight train voyage from Chennai (Madras) to Mumbai (Bombay).
 We expect the craziness to only increase as we continue our journey northward.